28 out of 411*Big Benches are located in Emilia-Romagna.

 Mount Malee is one of the most evocative panoramic points in the area because it’s located between two important and historic ridges: Monte della Croce, whose cross was inaugurated on the occasion of the 1935 Jubilee, and Monte del Pino, on which in the past there was a maritime pine.

-It can be reached with a very short uphill route, even if almost all in the sun, with a small stretch of dirt road; the route can be covered with a good trekking stroller.
+It can be reached with a 20-minute uphill walk starting from the car park, even if almost all in the sun, with a small stretch of dirt road; the route can be covered with a good trekking stroller.

 The space to leave the car is reduced, if we exclude the parking lot of the farmhouse located near the beginning of the path.